 and for the sound of children laughing as they play in the park.

-I’m thankful for the pond and western turtles who live at Quail Hollow
+I’m thankful for the western turtles who live at the Quail Hollow pond

-and for the plants and other small creatures that live only there.
+and for the plants, birds and other small creatures that live only there.

 I’m thankful for Bonny Doon where you can see both the Pacific Ocean

 and the San Lorenzo and Scotts Valleys